lwjglgamedev/lwjglbook-bookcontents-leg/chapter14/chapter14.md

 * Create a larger height map.
 * Reuse a height map and tile it through the 3D space.
 The height map will be like a terrain block that could be translated across the world like tiles.
 In order to do so, the pixels of the edge of the height map must be the same (the left edge must be equal to the right side and the top edge must be equal to the bottom one) to avoid gaps between the tiles.

 We will use the second approach (and select an appropriate height map).
-We will create a class named ```Terrain``` that will  create a square of height map tiles, defined like this.
+To support this, we will create a class named ```Terrain``` that will  create a square of height map tiles, defined like this.

 ```java
 package org.lwjglb.engine.items;